 3.2) Press the cooling button and set the temperature to –40 °C.

 3.3) Initially, the solution droplet will be clear.
-At low temperatures, typically –35 °C, the droplet changes color, indicating that the solution has frozen.
+At low temperatures, typically –35 °C, the droplet changes color, indicating that the solution has been frozen.
 Immediately after the sample has frozen, increase the temperature slowly until the bulk ice begins to melt.

 3.4) Melt the ice until a single crystal remains by adjusting the temperature.
 The final size of the crystal should be around 10 µm.
 Switching to a 50X objective at this point is recommended.
 This adjustment is interactive, and the final steps are typically performed using small temperature steps of 0.002 °C. The highest temperature at which melting has ceased is determined to be the melting point.

-3.5) Set the temperature to 0.04 °C below the melting point of the crystal and begin a temperature ramp with a 10 min delay.
+3.5) Set the temperature to few hundredth of a Celsius degree below the melting point of the crystal and begin a temperature ramp with a 10 min delay.
 Adjust the ramping rate as desired.
 During this time, the crystal will be exposed to the IBPs.

 3.6) Upon completion of the 10 min exposure time, the temperature will decrease automatically under the control of the LabVIEW routine.

 3.7) Observe the crystal shape as the temperature decreases.
 At some point, you may observe the sudden burst of the ice crystal.
 The temperature at which this occurs is noted as the crystal burst temperature.

-3.8) The difference between the melting point and the freezing point, or crystal burst temperature, is the thermal hysteresis activity of the IBP solution.
+3.8) Video analysis is employed to determine the accurate melting point and the burst temperature.
+The difference between the melting point and the freezing point, or crystal burst temperature, is the thermal hysteresis activity of the IBP solution.

 4) Measurement of the time-dependent TH activity